 To see how simple it is here is how I make squash baby food:

-To freeze it: Most people just use ice cube trays.
+Most people just use ice cube trays.
 That’s what I did when Levi was a baby but I didn’t like it.
 It was hard to get the cubes out.
 So this time I bought this silicone freezer tray and I have LOVED it!
-Next baby I’m going to buy 1 or 2 more.
+For my next baby, I’m going to buy 1 or 2 more.
 It’s so awesome and so easy.
 Each cube is 1 oz.
 And it is super easy to get the baby food cubes out.
 I just pull it out of the freezer, wait 5 minutes, label my freezer zip lock bag, put the cubes in and keep it in the freezer.
 I love it!

 This is what the cubes look like.
 I love having a variety in the freezer because I can mix them up!
 Like for example, he loves a cube of mango with blueberry and apple.
 Yum!
 Also, sometimes I add 1 cube of apple puree to 2 cubes of sweet potato or squash puree to make his veggies a little more interesting.
 You can either have a few cubes defrost in the fridge or microwave it.
 If you microwave it, make sure you stir it around so there are no hot spots.